IBM/bamoe-university/docs/guided_exercises/03c_CICD/introduction.md

 ## Maven Repository Setup

-Typically an environment would already have a Maven repository included, but if you wanted to set one up and use your own, this is a quick run through of what's required to get the Maven Repository to connect to the current location of the {{ product.name }} Maven artifacts which reside in the {{ product.maven }}.
+Typically an environment would already have a Maven repository included, but if you wanted to set one up and use your own, this is a quick run through of what's required to get the Maven Repository to connect to the current location of the {{ product.name }} Maven artifacts which reside in the {{ product.legacymaven }}.

 From the console log you got earlier, you would have received two messages with routes and password infromation for the Nexus repository location (the 3rd item) and the admin password (the commands to get these are found within the `provision.sh` file).
 If you hold Control (Linux/Windows) or Command (Mac) and click the link in VSCode, you will go to the location of your newly provisioned Nexus3 repository.

 ![Route and Password](../99_images/business_automation/cicd/route-and-password.png "Console")

 By default, the Nexus repository includes a Mirror of [Maven Central](https://repo1.maven.org/maven2/) which anyone can publish to following [this documentation](https://maven.apache.org/repository/guide-central-repository-upload.html) and is the typical environment for Community releases, but enterprise releases of Open Source Software can be found here as well.
 The practice within Red Hat, has been to publish artifacts to its own repository found [here](https://maven.repository.redhat.com/ga/) as these are the enterprise releases and outside of community.
 No access is required to pull from this repository.
-We will configure our newly minted Nexus repository to have a Mirror of the {{ product.maven }} so that for any product releases that are used, it will pull them from {{ product.maven }} and publish them in the Nexus repository as a proxy.
+We will configure our newly minted Nexus repository to have a Mirror of the {{ product.legacymaven }} so that for any product releases that are used, it will pull them from {{ product.legacymaven }} and publish them in the Nexus repository as a proxy.
 This is common in most enterprise environments instead of a direct connection to the repositories to offset downtime, have security checks, etc.

 To setup the mirrow follow these steps: